 Tomatillo Salsa is delightful in a raw or cooked state, but I prefer mine somewhere in between.

 Roasting the tomatillos for a short time provides a lovely balance in flavor, leaving the raw edgy appeal, but also providing a certain charred quality.
 Tomatillo Salsa Verde is a true family favorite that is lighter and perkier than most tomato salsas.
 The extra acidity holds up well against spicy heat.

-Today’s Creamy Avocado Salsa Verde recipe is unique because it contains avocados as well as tomatillos.
+Today’s Tomatillo Avocado Salsa Verde recipe is unique because it contains avocados as well as tomatillos.
 The creamy consistency of the avocados combined with the zippy tomatillos is sublimely addictive.

-In fact, it’s so addictive that I’ve developed my Creamy Avocado Salsa Verde recipe to make FOUR QUARTS in one batch!
-Of course you could half it, but once your friends and neighbors taste this Creamy Avocado Salsa Verde, they’ll be knocking at your doors holding bags of tortilla chips.
+In fact, it’s so addictive that I’ve developed my Tomatillo Avocado Salsa to make FOUR QUARTS in one batch!
+Of course you could half it, but once your friends and neighbors taste this, they’ll be knocking at your doors holding bags of tortilla chips.

-Plus, you can freeze this avocado salsa verde recipe for later.
-Although it’s not a great idea to “can” anything with avocados, this salsa verde recipe freezes very well.
+Plus, you can freeze this salsa verde recipe for later.
+Although it’s not a great idea to “can” anything with avocados, this recipe freezes very well.

 So long after your tomatillos have withered away, you can enjoy roasted tomatillo salsa and wish for warm weather again.

 Other Salsa recipes you might like:

 - Candied Bacon Corn Salsa